playgen/SUGAR-SocialGamification/doc/development/index.md

----
-uid: installation
----

 # Development and Deployment

 SUGAR is currently in active development and subject to change.
 We are committed to delivering a feature complete version of the components by the end of 2017.

-For upcoming features and development direction see the <xref:roadmap>
+For upcoming features and development direction see the [roadmap](roadmap.md)

 ## Source Repositories